machinefi/w3bstream-android-sdk/README.md

 # webstream-android-framework

 ## Integration
-Import `PebbleKit` into your project as a module, and sync you project.
+Import `w3bstream-kotlin` into your project as a module, and sync you project.

 ## Usage